-There was a lot of animosity when Mustaine left Metallica, and although he told them not to use any of his work, Metallica did anyway, since he was still with the band when he recorded it.
-You can hear his playing on four songs from the Kill 'Em All album and two more from Ride the Lightning.
-He also claims that Metallica's 1986 track "Leper Messiah" contains his playing.
+There was a lot of animosity when Mustaine left Metallica, and although he told them not to use any of his work, Metallica did anyway, including four songs he co-wrote on their debut album Kill 'Em All and two more on their next album, Ride the Lightning.
+He didn't play on any Metallica songs though: his guitar parts were re-recorded by his replacement, Kirk Hammett.

 In the early stages of Megadeth, Kerry King was actually the band's guitarist for a very short time.
 King joined Megadeth for a few live shows and was the band's official guitarist for about a week, but he soon quit to continue focusing on his own band, Slayer.